 William W. Clayton

-Professor Clayton teaches courses on contracts, business organizations, and corporate finance.
-He is also the founding director of the BYU Law Deals Academy, an annual transactional law program in New York City for first-year BYU Law students.
-BYU Law's first travel academy, the Deals Academy has served as an early model for the law school's broader academy program, which has grown to include nine academies and was rated among the top 10 national law school programs for "Innovation and Pedagogy" by Bloomberg Law in 2023.
+Clayton teaches courses on contracts, business organizations, and corporate finance, and he is also the founding director of the BYU Law Deals Academy, an annual immersive transactional law program in New York City for first-year students.
+BYU Law's first travel academy, the Deals Academy served as an early model for the law school's broader academy program, which was rated among the top 10 national law school programs for "Innovation and Pedagogy" by Bloomberg Law in 2023.

-- “Private Equity Fund Bargaining: What We Know (and Don’t Know)” in Research Handbook on the Structure of Private Equity and Venture Capital (forthcoming Edward Elgar) (Brian Broughman & Elisabeth de Fontenay eds.)
+- “Private Equity Fund Bargaining: What We Know (and Don’t Know)” in Elgar Research Handbook on the Structure of Private Equity and Venture Capital (invited chapter, forthcoming 2024) (Brian Broughman & Elisabeth de Fontenay eds.)

 - High-End Securities Regulation, 14 Harvard Business Law Review (forthcoming 2023)

 - High-End Bargaining Problems, 75 Vanderbilt Law Review 703 (2022)

 - How Public Pension Plans Have Shaped Private Equity, 81 Maryland Law Review 840 (2022)

 -Selected for reprint in the Securities Law Review and Corporate Practice Commentator